SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     make[1]: *** [CMakeFiles/PCRE.dir/all] Error 2
     make: *** [all] Error 2

-We can work around this issue by adding the following flags to the CMake configure command and run it in a *clean* directory (i.e. you need to start over with a fresh build directory):
+This happens during the SWIG build.
+We can work around this issue by installing our own version of SWIG and set USE_SYSTEM_SWIG to ON or by adding the following flags to the CMake configure command and run it in a *clean* directory:

 ::